How to ship cookies without breaking

 How to keep cookies fresh

-Place cookies in the center of a square of plastic wrap.
+To wrap cookies tightly in plastic – place paired up cookies in the center of a square of plastic wrap.
 Lift the bottom piece up to cover the cookies, then fold the top piece down.
 Tuck the sides underneath to secure it.

+You want the plastic wrap to be fairly tight, to keep the air out.
 This will also help to keep the moisture in, so your cookies don’t dry out during transit.

 It is imperative that cookies are completely cooled before packing.
 Factor in cooling time as well before packing up your treats for the mail.

-If you prefer not to use plastic wrap, you could use parchment paper, however, the cookies will dry out.
-Parchment will help protect your baked goods, but it will not keep them fresh.
+If you prefer not to use plastic wrap, you could use parchment paper, however, the cookies will eventually dry out.
+Parchment will help protect your baked goods, but it will not keep them as fresh.

 How to ship cookies in the mail Q&A